denistsoi/franklinchen.github.io/source/_posts/2013-01-30-why-and-how-i-am-going-to-run-the-2013-pittsburgh-marathon.markdown

 In addition to the reduced registration fee, part of the deal is "Special access to private finish line tent with gourmet food, private massages, and more!" as well as 6 months free membership to the [Steel City Road Runners](http://www.steelcityrrc.org/).
 Not bad.

+#### (Update of 2013-03-16)

+I should note that the Steel City Road Runners was formed in 2011.
+John and I had in fact attended its "kick-off party" on Tuesday, September 13, 2011 where we did a free training run, but we ended up not joining the club or participating further, since we were not planning to do the Pittsburgh Marathon in 2012.

 ## How?

 There isn't actually much time before the marathon (three months), so I have to be smart about training and try to avoid setbacks.
 Some things I need to do: